 5. Hot Toddy

-There are many variations, but the classic hot toddy recipe revolves around some type of whiskey, honey, lemon juice and hot water.
-As far as warm and cozy drinks go, choosing something along these lines over a chocolate or eggnog beverage is generally a smarter choice.
-However, it's still important to beware of portions and how much sugar is added.
-A similar drink to the hot toddy from Cheesecake Factory contains close to 300 calories and 31 grams of added sugar.
+There are many variations, but the classic hot toddy recipe revolves around some type of whiskey, honey, lemon juice and hot water — certainly a lighter choice than a hot chocolate or eggnog.
+However, it's still important to beware of portion sizes and how much sugar is added.
+A similar drink to the hot toddy from Cheesecake Factory contains close to 300 calories and 29 grams of sugar.

 The hot toddy is a simple drink that you can make at home, no mixology credentials required.
-Try this recipe that includes black tea for oxidative-stress fighting polyphenols and added flavor.
+Try this recipe that includes black tea for added flavor.